 Empirical Estimation of DPT and the Autocovariance CAPM

 Now the new description of Portfolio Network Theory presented in Jones’s book Portfolio Management must be tested empirically.
 “My Ph.D. program stressed practical results so the model must be empirically tested.”
 This turned out to be a much more challenging problem than expected.
 The methodology to estimate mean-reversion risks from time series returns required significant development beyond what the existing state of spectral estimation was capable of achieving.
 There are many sampling methods and many alternative application of spectral analysis.
 However, there were no spectral estimation methods specifically designed for estimating financial mean-reversion risks.
-In fact, because the academic community utilizes time domain models and has very little understanding of frequency domain models, the definition of mean-reversion risk as presented by Jones did not exist.
-Mean-reversion risk can only be defined efficiently in the frequency domain.
+In fact, because the academic community utilizes time domain models and has very little understanding of frequency domain models, the definition of mean-reversion risk as presented by Jones in his 2011 paper Mean Reversion Risk and the Random Walk Hypothesis did not exist.
+Mean-reversion risk also presented in this website under Examples can only be defined efficiently in the frequency domain.
 The overlapping nature of autocorrelations in the time domain means that mean-reversion risk cannot be accurately measured using time domain methods.
 The vast majority of spectral estimation methods were designed for scientific and engineering applications.
 The fast Fourier transform (FFT) was a significant benefit in many of these fields.
 The FFT however, cannot be used in mean-reversion risk estimation.
 It is necessary to estimate mean-reversion risks and cross-correlations between returns at calendar frequencies (1-month, 3-month, 6-month, 1-year, 2-year and 4-year).
 The FFT cannot be used for these frequencies.

 At the University of Colorado I had complete financial data bases from Compustat and CRSP of security returns histories necessary to compute mean-reversion risks.
 In 1984 I turned to existing spectral estimation software available for the main frame computer at the University of Colorado.
 I used multiple spectral estimation software packages.
 In addition to commonly available time series software and subroutines such a SPSS, SAS, IMSL; I also had STARPAC available from the National Center for Atmospheric Research in Boulder.